pahyde/deep-learning-book-implementations/readme.md

 - Ch.4: Numerical Computation
 - Ch.5: Machine Learning Basics

+I will be primarily using the python/numpy stack for implementation

 An online version of the book can be found here:
 http://www.deeplearningbook.org/